 Soccer-Liverpool to begin Premier League title defence against Leeds

 Aug 20 (Reuters) - Liverpool will begin defending their Premier League title on Sept.
-12 at Anfield, according to a fixture list for the new season, when they play newly promoted Leeds United, who return to the competition for the first time in 16 years.
+12 at Anfield, according to a fixture list for the new season, when they play newly promoted Leeds United, who return to England's top-flight for the first time in 16 years.

-Manchester City and Manchester United will not participate in the competition until Sept.
-19, after they were guaranteed 30 days of rest following the end of their European seasons.
+Manchester City and Manchester United will not participate on the opening weekend after they were guaranteed 30 days of rest following the end of their European seasons.

-City were due to open their season against Aston Villa and United against Burnley but those games will be moved.
+City were due to open their season against Aston Villa and United against Burnley but those games have been moved.

 United will now kick off the season at home to Crystal Palace on Sept.
 19, according to the fixture list released by the league on Thursday, and City will travel to Wolverhampton Wanderers for their opener on the same day.

-Mikel Arteta will begin his first full season in charge of Arsenal with a trip to newly promoted Fulham, while north London rivals Tottenham Hotspur host Everton in the pick of the opening weekend's fixtures.
+Mikel Arteta will begin his first full season in charge of Arsenal with a trip to newly promoted Fulham on Sept.
+12, while north London rivals Tottenham Hotspur host Everton.

+Elsewhere on the opening weekend, Crystal Palace host Southampton, while West Ham United face Newcastle United at the London Stadium.

 Chelsea and Wolverhampton Wanderers' opening matches are both scheduled for Sept.
 14, with the Blues travelling to Brighton & Hove Albion and Wolves visiting Sheffield United.

+The first major derby of the season is set for Oct.
+17 when Everton host Liverpool, while the two Manchester derbies are scheduled for the weekends of Dec.
+12 and March 6.

+The season, which will not have a winter break, will conclude on May 23, less than three weeks before the start of the rescheduled European Championships.

-(Reporting by Arvind Sriram in Bengaluru; Editing by Ana Nicolaci da Costa)
+(Reporting by Arvind Sriram in Bengaluru; Editing by Ana Nicolaci da Costa and Christian Radnedge)

 ((Arvind.Sriram@thomsonreuters.com;))